korben546/RegSite/README.md

 Local Setup Guide

-Install ruby 3.3.5, I prefer using RVM to do this but use whatever method you like Install PostgreSQL version 14
+SOME OF THIS ASSUMES LINUX OR UNIX, IF RUNNING WINDOWS LET ME KNOW Install ruby 3.3.5, I prefer using RVM to do this but use whatever method you like Install PostgreSQL version 14
 On Mac OS use